-(a) To hear and decide appeals where it is alleged there is error in any order, requirement, decision, or determination made by the Planning Commission in the enforcement of this title or of the provisions of The West Virginia Code.

-(b) To hear and decide special exceptions to the terms of this title upon which such Board is required to pass hereunder.

-(c) To authorize upon appeal in specific cases a variance from the terms of this title.

-(d) In exercising the above-mentioned powers such Board may, in conformity with the provisions of said West Virginia Code and this title, reverse or affirm, wholly or partly, or may modify the order, requirement, decision or determination appealed from and make such order, requirement, decision or determination as ought to be made, and to that end shall have all the powers of the Planning Commission from whom the appeal is taken.
+- (a) To hear and decide appeals where it is alleged there is error in any order, requirement, decision, or determination made by the by the officer in the enforcement of zoning ordinances or rules and regulations adopted pursuant thereto, or of the provisions of The West Virginia Code. - (b) To hear and decide special exceptions to the terms of this title upon which such Board is required to pass hereunder. - (c) To authorize upon appeal in specific cases a variance from the terms of zoning ordinances or rules and regulations adopted pursuant thereto. - (d) In exercising the above-mentioned powers such Board may, in conformity with the provisions of said West Virginia Code and applicable ordinances, rules, or regulations, reverse or affirm, wholly or partly, or may modify the order, requirement, decision or determination appealed from and make such order, requirement, decision or determination as ought to be made, and to that end shall have all the powers of the enforcement officer from whom the appeal is taken.